 Background and expertise

 Her defence practice has taken Rhiannon all over the country.
-She has successfully defended in a succession of ‘multi-handed’ drugs cases including conspiracy to supply cocaine; conspiracy to supply cannabis, involving an international plot to import goods from the Caribbean; and conspiracy to cultivate cannabis.
+She has successfully defended in a succession of ‘multi-handed’ drugs cases (including conspiracy to supply cocaine; an international plot to import drugs from the Caribbean; and conspiracy to cultivate cannabis).

 Other notable successful defence instructions have included trials relating to honour-based kidnap and false imprisonment; cigarette smuggling; and firearms.